lihaoyun6/AirBattery/README_en.md

 > Please make sure the iPhone/iPad has trusted this Mac ***(and connected the Mac with a data cable at least once while AirBattery is running to pair)***.
 Then just make sure it is on the same LAN as the Mac.

 **2. Does my Apple Watch need to be pre-connected?**
-> No, once AirBattery detects your iPhone, it will automatically read the battery information of the Apple Watch paired with it.
+> No, when AirBattery detects your iPhone via WiFi or cable, it will automatically read the battery information of the Apple Watch paired with it **(iPhone discovered via Bluetooth does not support reading the watch battery!)**

 **3. Why do some device name have a ⚠️ symbol?**
 > If this symbol appears, it means that the device has not updated its battery information for more than ten minutes, and may be offline or turned off.